kaoslabsinc/django-building-blocks/README.md

 ```

 Note the similarity between the two models.
 Now instead of having to code the fields, associated properties and
-behaviors on each model individually, you can reuse them infinite times, and keep them standard across your projects (
+behaviors on each model individually, you can reuse them infinite times, and keep them standard across your project (and
-and all your projects).
+all your projects).

 The admin class for `BlogPost` would look something like this: